lbwright22ci/mow-and-more/README.md

 ### Images
 A combination of stock images and those taken myself are used on the website.
 The stock images are used for the hero image and in the services section and were chosen to be a clear visual guide of the services offered by the business (lawn mowing, weeding, general gardening, hedge trimming and pressure washing).
 Images for the carousel in the about section and those in the testimonials were taken by myself and are suggestive of results after the gardener has been to visit.

 The brand icon of the gardener with a spade was sourced for the site specifically.
-This is used in the favicon, navigation bar and at the bottom of each section.
+This is used in the favicon, navigation bar and at the top of each section in the section heading.

 All photos were converted to .webp files and optimized to less than 200kB for web-viewing with the aim to optimise site performance.